 Do you need a 4WD to visit Kakadu National Park?

-The short answer is no, the long answer is…it’s complicated.
+The short answer is no, and the longer answer is still no, but it’s a bit more complicated.

 • Join a 4WD tour